Sinpung-dong Ballistic Missile Operating Base

-The Sinpung-dong Ballistic Missile Operating Base, is the attributed name of an undeclared missile launch site situated in Taegwan County, North Pyongan Province, North Korea in the northeastern portion of the city of Taegwan, 27 kilometers from the China–North Korea border.
+The Sinpung-dong Ballistic Missile Operating Base is the attributed name of an undeclared missile launch site situated in Taegwan County, North Pyongan Province, North Korea in the northeastern portion of the city of Taegwan, 27 kilometers from the China–North Korea border.

 Active based on satellite imagery since 2004, and operational since 2014, the sight saw significant expansion and activity from 2024 onwards, bringing up new concerns about the expansion of the Hwasong missile program and North Korea nuclear program.

 Location

-The base, an undeclared installation, is situated near the village of Sinpung-dong, 12 km northeast of the town of Taegwan (Korean: 대관읍; Hanja:大館邑), 27 km from the Chinese border, therefore 146 km NNW of Pyongyang and 340 km NW of Seoul.
+The base, an undeclared installation, is situated near the village of Sinpung-dong, 12 km northeast of the town of Taegwan, 27 km from the Chinese border, therefore 146 km NNW of Pyongyang and 340 km NW of Seoul.
 It is part of a series of military installations along the northern parts of country, known as the "strategic belt" which also includes sites like the Tonghae Satellite Launching Ground and the Sohae Satellite Launching Station.

-Designed to be hidden, it is situated in a narrow mountain valley along the south slope of Pugo Mountain (부거산), and encompasses 22 square km of space, the size of John F. Kennedy International Airport.
+Designed to be hidden, it is situated in a narrow mountain valley along the south slope of Pugo Mountain, and encompasses 22 square km of space, the size of John F. Kennedy International Airport.

 Nearby facilities allegedly involved in missile production includes the Taegwan Factory Plant No. 301.

 The nearest Korean People's Army Air Force airbase is in Panghyon, which operates MiG-17 and MiG-19 aircraft.